What You Need to Know About Municipal Bond ETFs

 However, that’s not to say that a local government can’t default, so no muni bond is without risk, it’s just less likely, so there’s less risk.
 And I talk a little more about risk in my closing thoughts at the end of this article.

 However, one caveat to the tax advantage of muni bonds being “tax-free” is the AMT – alternative minimum tax amount.
 In some cases, the dividend stream from muni bonds is taxable if it falls under the AMT.

 To combat that issue, there are municipal bond ETFs like MUNI – the PIMCO Intermediate Municipal Bond Strategy Fund.
 This municipal bond ETF’s strategy is to include securities that are not subject to the federal AMT.

 Speaking of the dividend stream, that is another benefit to muni and other bond ETFs.
 If your portfolio is wanting some recurring revenue, a bond ETF may be the solution.
 So another reason to consider them for your portfolio.

 It’s easy to get started with ETFs, which is why they are such a popular investment vehicle.
 However, before you call your broker, I suggest conducting thorough research.
 To help you, here is a list of municipal bond ETFs.
 To find the right fund for your portfolio, look under the hood of each ETF as well as follow their reaction to various market conditions, only then can you decide which muni bond ETF(s) are the best fit for your investing strategy.

-05What Are the Disadvantages of Municipal Bond ETFs?
+The Disadvantages of Municipal Bond ETFs